wangsh386/WangShuai.github.io/_pages/about.md

     <div style="display: table-cell; width: 70%; vertical-align: middle;">
       <strong>Rapid Adaptive Semantic Map Update in Construction Site Scenarios</strong><br>
-      - For efficient path planning in dynamic construction sites, we integrate current map data with semantic information to minimize the need for frequent remapping.
-By leveraging 3D object detection, we construct a prior semantic map, which enhances rapid localization and allows for quick adjustments using images and point clouds.
-This approach is being tested in collaboration with CSCEC at Baiyun Airport Terminal 3.<br>
+      - To enhance path planning efficiency on construction sites, we integrate semantic information to reduce the need for frequent map updates.
+We build a prior semantic map using 3D object detection, leveraging image data for guided localization and using it to assist point cloud semantic segmentation for rapid map adjustments.
+This approach is currently being tested in collaboration with CSCEC at Baiyun Airport Terminal 3.<br>
-      - <strong><a href="link_to_paper1">Paper</a> | <a href="link_to_code1">Code</a> | <a href="link_to_video1">Video</a></strong>
+      - <strong>
     </div>
   </div>